PACING OF TREATMENT

 We tend to seek treatment when we are distressed.
 There are so many barriers: having enough time, attention, money, and most of all, finding the right person who can actually help, a professional who will listen, ask the right questions, and provide advice that is knowledgeable and appropriate.

-Once a patient takes the first step, and makes that phone call, I’m typically able to schedule a first appointment quickly, within 1 to 2 weeks.
+Once a patient takes the first step and makes that phone call, I’m typically able to schedule a first appointment within 2 to 4 weeks.
 After an initial 2 hour visit, our work together generally begins at a higher level of intensity so that we can identify what’s happening and start trying options to help.
 I often meet with new patients every week or two until they start to feel better.

 Sometimes, relief happens quickly, and an intervention or a medication can result in rapid improvement within the first few weeks.
 Sometimes it takes longer to find a solution and feel that definite progress is being made.
 Medication trials, in particular, can be frustrating and time consuming.
 I am skilled at listening to what you are experiencing and discerning whether timing, dose or a combination of factors needs to be considered to reduce side effects and increase benefit.